-Number of Motors: 4Power of Motors- 114 W
+Number of Motors: 4Power of Motors: 114 W

 Maximum Cruise Speed: 10 m/s (19 kts)

-Maximum Climb Rate: 6 m/s (-1200 fpm)
+Maximum Climb Rate: 6 m/s (~1200 fpm)

 Maximum Wind Speed: 8 m/s (15.6 kts)

-Caribbean Project Management agrees that the UAS will include, at minimum: flights not to exceed a maximum altitude ceiling of 400' AGL, flight programming capabilities, a flight termination link available to the operator to prevent a "fly away," and safe abort procedures.
+KalScott Engineering agrees that the UAS will include, at minimum: geofencing at a maximum ceiling of 400' AGL, flight programming capabilities, a flight termination link available to the operator to prevent a "fly away," and safe abort procedures.
 If the UAS loses communications or its GPS signal, the UAS will return to a pre-determined location and land or be recovered in accordance with the Operations Manual.
 The UAS will have markings identifying the serial number and identification (N-number) markings as large as practicable.
-Further, CPM's UAS operation will comply with all manufacturer Safety Bulletins.
-The UAS to be used will weigh less than 25 pounds and would be specifically
+Further, KalScott Engineering's UAS operation will comply with all manufacturer Safety Bulletins.
+The UAS to be used will weigh less than 25 pounds and would be specifically authorized by the FAA.
+UAS operations will occur only during daytime.